AMSUCF/ScienceFictionSyllabus/syllabus.md

 | Under 60% | F |

 Late work is accepted without penalty through the next major assignment deadline.
 If circumstances require extension beyond that deadline, please reach out to the instructor immediately.

+### Syllabus Amendment

+In the event of disruptions during the semester or other circumstances necessitating updates to the syllabus, any amendments will be communicated both in class and through Webcourses.

 ## Weekly Schedule